discuitnet/docs/docs/getting-started.md

 - `ui`: Contains the React frontend.

 Contributions to Discuit are welcomed under the [GNU Affero General Public License](https://github.com/discuitnet/discuit?tab=AGPL-3.0-1-ov-file).
 Before starting substantial work, it's recommended to create an issue or contact the maintainer(s) for discussion.

+## Frequently Asked Questions

+### How can I get help with setting up Discuit?

+- [GitHub Issues](https://github.com/discuitnet/discuit/issues): If you encounter any issues during the setup process, feel free to create a new issue on the Discuit repository.
+- [DiscuitDev](https://discuit.net/DiscuitDev): Join the DiscuitDev community to get help from other Discuit users and developers.

+### What are the OS requirements for running Discuit?

+Discuit is designed to run on Linux-based systems.
+If you're using a different operating system, you may need to adapt the instructions accordingly.